Dragon Skin: Law enforcement

 In Fresno, California, a police department commissioned the purchase of Dragon Skin for its officers after a vest stopped all the bullets fired during a test, including .308 rounds from a rifle and 30 rounds from a 9mm MP5 fired from five feet away.
 The armor also stopped 40 rounds of PS-M1943 mild steel-core bullets from an AK-47 along with 200 9mm full metal jacket bullets fired from a submachine gun.

 Military testing

 Dragon Skin became the subject of controversy with the U.S. Army over testing it against its Interceptor body armor.
-The Army claimed Pinnacle's body armor was not proven to be effective.
+The Army claimed Pinnacle's body armor was not proven effective.
 In test runs for the Air Force there were multiple failures to meet the claimed level of protection.
 This coupled with poor quality control (over 200 of the 380 vests delivered to USAF OSI were recalled due to improperly manufactured armor disks) and accusations of fraudulent claims of official NIJ rating (Pinnacle had not actually obtained the rating at the time of purchase) led to the termination of the USAF contract.
 Pinnacle attempted to appeal this decision, but courts found in favor of the USAF.